francos91/cold-chain-api/README.md

 - This project uses synthetic data to simulate real-world cold chain conditions.
 The system is designed to accept live IoT sensor data with zero code changes.
 - The dashboard includes pagination to handle large datasets efficiently, ensuring scalability as the database grows.
 - The synthetic data generator is grounded in South African cold chain literature, making it suitable for academic research and industrial engineering applications.
+- **The LaDe delay predictor** adds empirical real-world grounding to the delay simulation, trained on 4.5 million real deliveries from urban China.